Website Overlays: a ‘What, Why, and How’ Guide With Illustrations

 - Present them with limited-time offers or exclusive goods.

-- Warn them when their favorite items will soon become unavailable.
+- Notify them when their favorite items will soon become unavailable.

 - Inform them about discounts, sales, and promotions.